 6.2.3 Notification of a Pending Transfer

-Direct transfer notification will be given by completing and submitting to LAC the Advance Notification of Direct Transfer of Government Unpublished Information Resources of Enduring Value (IREV) to Library and Archives Canada form, which must be accompanied by a completed Digital Transfer Assessment Form for transfers involving digital material.
+Direct transfer notification will be given by completing and submitting to IREV the Advance Notification of Direct Transfer of Government Unpublished Information Resources of Enduring Value (IREV) to Library and Archives Canada form, which must be accompanied by a completed Digital Transfer Assessment Form for transfers involving digital material.
 The instructions for obtaining both forms are provided in Appendix F. The inventory of the transfer's contents, prepared as per section 6.2.2, should also be submitted at this time.

-All notifications about pending direct transfers must be sent electronically to the Contact Centre.
+All notifications about pending direct transfers must be sent electronically to the Liaison Centre.
 The only exception to this rule applies when the inventory or reference material contains information that is classified or Protected C, as LAC cannot ensure security requirements for electronic transmission of material classified above these levels (see Appendix G for further instructions).

 The Contact Centre will acknowledge receipt of all direct transfer notifications and provide institutions with a unique reference number for each one.
 This number identifies each logged transfer and enables it to be tracked and distinguished from other transfers until the process is fully completed.